angian00/socialWords/README.md

 A simple draft of social API.

 ### Installation
+Prerequisites:
+- basic Nodejs installation.
-Prerequisites: basic Node.js installation. git clone the whole repository.
-From the root of the project, run node install.
+- `git clone` the whole repository.
+- From the root of the project, run  `npm install`.

 ### Running
-Execute > node socialapi.js
+Execute  `> npm socialapi.js`.

-Point your browser to http://localhost:8080.
+Point your browser to  `http://localhost:8080`.

 ### API